tonethar/IGME-330-Master/notes/HW-cage-clicker-2.md

 ## V. Moving our `ImageSprite` instances

-- To get these sprites moving and "bouncing", add the following code to the above loop, right before we draw the sprites:
+- To get these sprites moving and "bouncing", add the following code to the "iterate over sprites array" loop above, right before we call `s.draw()`:

 ![code listing](./_images/HW-cage-12.jpg)